IDAES/examples-pse/docs/Examples/UnitModels/Reactors/cstr.rst

 Now that the flowsheet has been squared and solved, we can run a small optimization problem to minimize our production costs.
-Suppose we require at least 200 million pounds/year of ethylene glycol produced and at least 90% conversion of ethylene oxide, allowing for variable reactor volume (considering operating/non-capital costs only) and reactor temperature (heater outlet).
+Suppose we require at least 200 million pounds/year of ethylene glycol produced and 90% conversion of ethylene oxide, allowing for variable reactor volume (considering operating/non-capital costs only) and reactor temperature (heater outlet).

 Let us declare our objective function for this problem.